 Families have a new way to experience STEM activities!
 The new CosmoKids interactive play area is a place for exploration.
 Free with a ticket to the Hall of Space Museum, this area features hands-on activities from building a Mars Habitat to learning about orbits at the Gravity Well!
 Visitors are encouraged to learn through play.

 Visitors to the Greater Hutchinson area can easily spend days exploring all that this Smithsonian-affiliated museum has to offer.
 Then, throughout the year, children are invited to participate in various STEM-education opportunities, along with adventurous summer camps.
 Here, eager young minds can learn how to turn concepts into reality with hands-on exploration and application of scientific theories.
 Learn more or register here.

-The Cosmosphere offers of 15 differnt camp options for adventurers randing in age from 2nd grade to adult level.
+The Cosmosphere offers 15 different camp options for adventurers ranging in age from 2nd grade to adult level.
 Find out more about camps here.